 I've learned many lessons about leadership, including how to get students engaged, how to be in charge of a group, what resources can be used and how to find them, and most importantly, how to truly work with others even through problems that unexpectedly arise.

-I'm now in my third semester of working with Compeer, and I've been able to go to a different service site each semester.
+I've been able to go to a different service site each semester.
 The experiences that I've had with each site have been incredibly inspiring, and each place has taught me something new about both myself, and the people around me.
 Through Compeer, I've been able to work with different populations of people with mental illnesses, and this is helping me to know which population I want to work with once I graduate.
 I have a deeper understanding of other people, and I believe I'm more accepting because I have been able to make friends with people of differing ages, backgrounds, and mental statuses.

 What's one great experience you've had here at UMass Dartmouth?

 The greatest opportunity that I've had while here at UMass Dartmouth is being an Endeavor Scholar.
 I am in the second cohort of students, and the longer I am in this program, the more I've come to realize what an amazing opportunity it is.
 Because of the scholarship, I've needed to get involved on- and off-campus in ways that, if not for Endeavor, I would not have.
 By getting involved, I've met new people, found friends, and tried many things that I wouldn't have otherwise done.

 Through Endeavor, I became aware of the many opportunities that UMass Dartmouth has, and I've been lucky enough to take advantage of them.

 What advice do you have for incoming students?